-6. Team Members

 Team Members is a free plugin for WordPress multi-author websites.
 It helps you to Showcase the details of co-authors or staff anywhere on the site.
-It is an interesting plugin to easily add new members to your team and show their picture, position, bio, social media profiles on sidebar or content area using a shortcode.
+It is an interesting plugin to easily add new members to your team and shows their picture, position, bio, social media profiles on sidebar or content area using a shortcode.

 7. Post Pay Counter

 No one will work without any benefit.
 Set up payment criteria for your blog and let the plugin to do the rest.
 It will automatically calculate payment for your authors based on various factors like pay per post, word, traffic, etc.

-*Later capture*